Explore Virtual Therapy for Addiction & Mental Health

 Privacy is of paramount importance during rehabilitation for drug and alcohol abuse.
 Under federal laws such as the Health Insurance Portability and Accountability Act (HIPAA), enforced by the U.S. Department of Health and Human Services, the protection of patient privacy is a fundamental principle.

 Privacy is of paramount importance during rehabilitation for drug and alcohol abuse.
-Under federal laws such as the Health Insurance Portability and Accountability Act (HIPAA), enforced by the U.S. Department of Health and Human Services, the protection of patient privacy is a fundamental principle.
+Maintaining strict privacy during rehab is ensured by federal laws such as the Health Insurance Portability and Accountability Act (HIPAA), enforced by the U.S. Department of Health and Human Services, where the protection of patient data is a fundamental principle.
 This extends to safeguarding identifiable health information, including substance abuse patient records and personal health information.

 Understanding the Delicacy of Seeking Treatment